Hampden Conveyancing Panel Information

 Your insurance brokers are your best port of call to address this question.
 The chances are that on the basis that you have not been removed for fraud or negligence reasons that there will be little or no impact.
 The main reason why a firm would be removed off of a lender panel is due to low volume of conveyancing cases although there may be a number of criteria for Hampden solicitor panel membership.
 Please remember that it is always important that you complete your insurance forms accurately.

-I am on the Hampden conveyancing panel and due to complete a remortgage within the next week.
-I can not locate a Mortgage Deed for the client to execute.
+I am on the Hampden conveyancing panel and scheduled to complete a remortgage within the next few weeks.
+My file does not contain a Mortgage Deed for the client to execute.
 Who do I contact at Hampden to obtain duplicate documents?

-You should get in touch with Hampden to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an individual inquiry for banks to set out who to contact to obtain standard documents.
+You need to contact Hampden to obtain standard documents.
+The CML Handbook contains an explicit question for banks to set out who to contact to obtain standard documents.
 Hampden in their Part 2’s state:

 Find a Lawyer on the Hampden Conveyancing Panel